RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 The most effective way to clear up dandruff is by washing with anti-dandruff shampoo.
 You can buy shampoos formulated to treat and prevent dandruff online or from your local supermarket or drugstore.

-When you're comparing shampoos, look for science-based active ingredients such as pyrithione zinc, ketoconazole, selenium sulfide, coal tar and salicylic acid.
+When you're comparing shampoos that treat dandruff, look for science-based active ingredients such as pyrithione zinc, ketoconazole, selenium sulfide, coal tar and salicylic acid.

 Make sure to follow the instructions provided with your shampoo.
 Be careful when using coal tar shampoo, as this ingredient can discolor blonde, white or gray hair and make your skin become more sensitive to sunlight.